-You may withdraw from the Institute at any time after the cancellation period (described above) and receive a pro rata refund if you also have the right to stop school at any time; and you have the right to receive a pro rata refund if you have completed 60 percent or less of the scheduled hours in the current year contract for through the last day of attendance.
+You may withdraw from the Institute at any time after the cancellation period (described above) and receive a pro rata refund if you have completed 60 percent or less of the scheduled hours in the current academic year, based on the date the notice of withdrawal is received by ICP (day timestamped on the email).
 Withdrawal may occur when the student provides a written notice of withdrawal via email to office@icpla.edu.
 Any refund due will be paid within 45 days of withdrawal.
-If the student has completed more than 60% of the scheduled hours in the current year contract for which the student was charged, the tuition is considered earned and the student will receive no refund.
+If the student has completed more than 60% of the scheduled hours in the current academic year for which the student was charged, the tuition is considered earned and the student will receive no refund.